ealagtash/Live-feed-from-Camera/README.md

-# Live-feed-from-Camera
+# Live-feed-from-Camera-using-Raspberry-Pi
-Taking feed from Insta 360 and prodcasting it to a static IP adress using python
+Taking feed from Insta 360 and prodcasting it to a static IP adress using python with a Raspberry pI